teppley/E-Commerce-Backend/README.md

 ## Usage

 This application can be utilized by using a program that interacts with the API, example (Postman or Insomnia).
 The user can make different 'get' requests to the database to return data for products, product categories, and product tags.
 The user can also use 'post' requests to create new products, categories, and tags.
-Lastly users can update products using a 'put' request, and delete data using a 'del' request.
+Lastly users can update products, categories, and tags using a 'put' request, and delete data using a 'del' request.
 The port can be stopped from the terminal using (ctrl + c).

 ## Contributing